irsyadhani/Quiz1-WEBPRO_B/README.md

 ## How To Run
 ● Run Apache on XAMPP or another app

+● Write on your URL: http://localhost/pweb-quiz1/

+## My Website
-● Write on your URL: localhost/pweb-quiz1/
+● Write on your website URL: http://irsyadhani22.000webhostapp.com/